-Anyone in their twenties (and beyond) knows about the SCREAM franchise, with four installments under their belt, it began in 1996 and ended (so far) in 2011.
+Anyone in their twenties (and beyond) knows about the SCREAM franchise, with four installments under their belt, which began in 1996 and ended (so far) in 2011.
 For six days only, SCREAM is now streaming on Netflix and what better way to begin Halloween month than to watch all four movies in a row?
 SCREAM franchise has to be the best and worst franchise of the past decade.

 Unlike its counterpart, Scary Movie, which made it a comical standout in the horror genre in the 00s, SCREAM takes itself seriously with a plot, continuous characters, and a set theme to abide by.
 What makes SCREAM the best and worst franchise of the past decade is easy: too many installments.
 This occurs with virtually every horror franchise — take Halloween, for example — Michael Myers has two different stories in his own franchise.
 (Talk about misleading!)